gabenespoli/dotfiles/README.md

 <a name="tab">

-### Tab Layer
+### Tab/A Layer

 Number pad, window management with [Spectacle](https://www.spectacleapp.com/) and the "Command" commands that were lost in the Command Layer.
+This layer can be triggered by either `Tab` or `A`.

 ```
 ,------,------,------,------,------,------,------,------,------,------,------,------,------,------------,